firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/organizing.md

 Or maybe something else entirely.
 This is up to you.

-### Mapbox

-You can add a [Mapbox](https://www.mapbox.com/) API key to your `.env` file which allows you to give tags a location.

 ### Special tags

 When you import data into Firefly III, a special tag will be created for each transaction.
-It is called `Import with key 'xxxx'` where the key is a custom code every time.
+It is called `Import on date X` where the date and time of the import are set.

 ## Groups